 - Who is the South African Chefs Association?

-The South African Chefs Association (SACA) is recognised as the authority on food and all things culinary in South Africa.
-SACA is a SAQA approved Professional Body of approximately 7500 members, with seven established branches throughout the country.
+The South African Chefs Association (SAChefs) is recognised as the authority on food and all things culinary in South Africa.
+SAChefs is a SAQA approved Professional Body of approximately 7500 members, with seven established branches throughout the country.
 Its member base includes catering and hotel company directors, restaurateurs, chefs, cooks, culinary educators, apprentices and students and can be found in every type of catering establishment from canteens to fine dining award winning restaurants.
-The South African Chefs Association also plays an integral role in the setting of and continuous improvement of standards in the Hospitality Industry and culinary education.
+The South African Chefs Association also plays an integral role in the setting of and continuous improvement of standards in the Hospitality Industry and Culinary Education.

-- What are the benefits of being a SACA member?
+- What are the benefits of being a SAChefs member?

-SACA members are regularly invited, whether through their school, employer or as individuals, to enter National and International culinary competitions.
-This is a great opportunity for Chefs to showcase their abilities on the culinary stage both locally and internationally, while invitations to various SACA events, workshops and demonstrations, as guests or assistants, also allows for networking opportunities.
-Apart from this, each SACA member also receives discounts from various SACA-affiliated corporate companies, as well as a bi-monthly copy of Chef! magazine, the official voice of the South African Chef.
+SAChefs members are regularly invited, whether through their school, employer or as individuals, to enter National and International culinary competitions.
+This is a great opportunity for Chefs to showcase their abilities on the culinary stage both locally and internationally, while invitations to various SAChefs events, workshops and demonstrations, as guests or assistants, also allows for networking opportunities.
+Apart from this, each SAChefs member also receives discounts from various SAChefs-affiliated corporate companies, as well as a bi-monthly online Chef! magazine, the official voice of the South African Chef.

 - What is World Chefs?
 (W.A.C.S)

 The World Association of Chefs’ Societies (WACS), the mother body of all Chefs Associations, is a global network of Chefs Associations dedicated to maintaining and improving the culinary standards of global cuisines.
 First founded in October 1928 in Paris, there were originally 65 delegates from 17 countries.
-Today, this global body has 102 official Chefs Associations as members, representing over 10 million professional Chefs worldwide.
+Today, this global body has 108 official Chefs Associations as members, representing over 10 million Professional Chefs worldwide.

-HTA School of Culinary Art is the only Chef School in South Africa to have received the Recognition of Quality Culinary Education for three consecutive years.
+HTA School of Culinary Art is the only Chef School in South Africa to have received the Recognition of Quality Culinary Education for five consecutive years.

-At HTA SCA, students are placed in many of the top hotels and quality catering companies in and around Johannesburg within the hospitality industry.
-Some of the frequently used establishments include the The Saxon Boutique Hotel, Michelangelo Hotel, OR Tambo Southern Sun, Sandton Hilton, Radisson Blu, Sandton Sun and Towers, Four Seasons Westcliff, Southern Sun Monte Casino, Palazzo Monte Casino and many more.
-It is usual for these establishments to offer graduating students a job after their HTA training has ended.
+HTA School of Culinary Art has a large number of contracted hotels and quality catering companies in and around Johannesburg within the hospitality industry where Students will be placed.
+Some of the frequently used establishments include the The Saxon Boutique Hotel and Spa, African Pride Melrose Arch, Autograph Collection, Sandton Hilton, Radisson Blu, Johannesburg Marriott Hotel – Melrose Arch, Pivot Hotel Montecasino, DaVinci Hotel, Intercontinental Hotel – O.R Tambo, Indaba Hotel – Spa and Conference Centre, Sandton Sun and Towers, Emperor’s Palace, 54 on Bath Hotel, Southern Sun Monte Casino, Palazzo Monte Casino and many more.
+It is usual for these establishments to offer graduating students employment after their HTA training has ended.

 HTA School of Culinary Art is proud of achieving and maintaining a student pass rate of 94%